Knex vs Drizzle in 2026: Query Builder vs Type-Safe ORM

 - Team is deeply familiar with Knex's migration patterns

-- You need complex join queries where Drizzle's builder feels limiting
+- Very complex joins where Drizzle's builder feels limiting

 See the live comparison